Mariners vs. Nationals Player Props Betting Odds

 France Stats

-- Ty France has collected 82 hits with 21 doubles, seven home runs and 19 walks.
+- Ty France has put up 84 hits with 21 doubles, seven home runs and 19 walks.
 He has driven in 35 runs with one stolen base.

-- France heads into this matchup looking to extend his two-game hit streak.
-During his last five outings he is batting .273 with a home run, a walk and three RBI.
+- France has picked up a hit in three games in a row.
+During his last five outings he is hitting .304 with a walk and two RBI.

 France Recent Games